lauren-esser/lauren-esser.github.io/_posts/2020-08-26-osemn_is_awesome.markdown

 (Drawn by Chanin Nantasenamat)
 # O - Obtaining Data
-Obtaining the data can be performed in a variety of ways.
+Obtaining data can be performed in a variety of ways.
 Depending on what company you are working for they may provide the data for you, if not you will most likely need to web scrape, use an API, or be familiar with SQL.
-Once obtaining the data, it is important to take a look at what you have aquired and become familiar with your dataset.
+Once the data is obtained, it is important to take a look at what you have acquired and become familiar with your dataset.
 Some helpful strategies to use are:

 `df.head()` - Provides first five rows of data frame.